FabienHaury/TidyTuesday/Data visualization/Agricultural Production Statistics in New Zealand/README.md

 ---

-## Visualization
+## Visualization Breakdown

 ### Evolution of sheep population
 ![](https://github.com/FabienHaury/TidyTuesday/blob/main/Data%20visualization/Agricultural%20Production%20Statistics%20in%20New%20Zealand/Plots/Graphics/graph_total_sheep.png)

-- Problematic: how to show multiple informations at the same time but without cluttering the graphic.
+#### Problem
+The goal of this visualization was to display multiple layers of information while keeping the graphic readable:

+- yearly sheep population.
+- the average population for each decade
+- the deviation between individual years and decade averages

+#### Data Processing
+- Filter the dataset to retain sheep population data
+- Reconstruct missing years to maintain a continuous time series
+- Compute average population values for each decade
+- Create layered visual elements using `ggplot2`

+#### Design Choices
+To achieve this, the visualization combines several elements:

-  - Showing the sheep population for every year to see the evolution of the population.
+- **Dots** represent the sheep population for each year.
-  - Showing the average population for each decade.
+- **Horizontal segments** indicate the average population for each decade.
-  - Combining those two points in a readable and pleasing way.

-- How the graphic is build:
-  - First, data are filtered to only keep the revelant data about sheep numbers.
-  - If some year are missing then the missing year are added to keep the yearly continuity.
-  - Horizontal segment representing each decades are drawn.
-  - Dot for each year representing the total number of sheep.
-  - Vertical dashed segment are drawn to help visualise the gap between the average line and the dot representing the total for each year.
+- **Vertical dashed lines** highlight the gap between yearly values and the decade average.
-  - Adding annotation to explain the missing data.
-  - Adding label for each decade to help the reader visualising the decade.
+- **Decade labels and colors** help the reader quickly identify different time periods.

-  - Working on the aesthetics to make it pleasant/easy on the reader eyes.
-    - Double vertical axis has been added to help readibilty when looking as the most recent year.
-    - Axis are broken to give the information that their are not relatate.
-    - Each decade has is own color to help visualise quickly each decade.
-    - A very light, warm beige background was used to evoke the feel of aged paper and to keep the visualization easy on the eyes.
+The background uses a light beige tone to evoke the appearance of aged paper while maintaining good visual readability.

-- Area for improvement:
+#### Possible Improvements
+Future iterations of the graphic may include:
 - Assess whether the current color palette effectively communicates the magnitude and temporal differences in the data, even if the design itself remains cohesive and visually appealing.
 - Add direct labels or annotations highlighting minimum and maximum values to make key fluctuations easier to interpret.
-  - Explore small adjustments to decade labeling — such as scaling, contrast, or placement tweaks — to further improve visual balance without changing the current layout logic.
+- Explore small adjustments to decade labeling — such as scaling, contrast, or placement — to further improve visual balance without changing the current layout logic.